-If you have hired the right person, the fact is that your receptionist is likely to be the most important person in your salon.
+If you have hired well, chances are that your receptionist is likely to be the most important person in your salon.

-If they do their job well, your appointment columns will be busier, your upsales will be greater, your clients will feel happier, and your retail sales will be better than they’ve ever been before.
+If they do their job well, your appointment columns will be fuller, your additional service sales will be greater, your clients will feel happier, and your retail sales will be better than they’ve ever been before.

-One of the biggest mistakes in any salon is when the salon owner thinks that anyone will do to man the front desk.
+One of the biggest mistakes in any salon is when the salon owner thinks that anyone will do to manage the front desk.

 After all, your receptionist is the face of your salon and creator of the first impression for all new clients.